caiden20000/BookingSystem/readme.md

 - [x] Move that ref into cookies
 - [x] Set up the repository
 - [x] Make the edit page create a booking if specified
+- [ ] Switch to auth entrypoint and cookies as identification
 - [ ] Gray buttons out on the view page when not applicable
 - [ ] Make editing not possible depending on the status
 - [ ] Change buttons based on who's viewing it (Chef can accept depending on status)